rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 }
 ```

-Afterward, they just use the shared components the same way as we did before in the *docs*:
+Afterward, they just use the shared components the same way as we did in the *docs*:

 ```javascript
 import { Button } from '@bigstair/core';